Voltage: 120/240 volts 3-Wire

 1% accuracy, LCD readout in hundredths of a kWh, to 99999.99 kWh.
 No conversion factor or multiplier.
 Basic Meter 120/240V 3-wire, 100A version, Neutral bypasses the meter

 Non-resettable LCD display.
-Usage data is maintained through power outages.
+Usage data is maintained through power outages for up to 10 years.

 Single-phase energy meter, 100A 120/240-volt, 3-wire, 60Hz